j-ulrich/jquery-simulate-ext/doc/drag-n-drop.md

 $( window.frames[0].document.getElementById("elementWithinIFrame") ).simulate("drag-n-drop", {dx: 50});
 ```

-However, the plugin does *not* support drag & drop *between elements from different frames*.
+However, the plugin does __not__ support drag & drop *between elements from different frames*.
 The element receiving the
 drop events will always be from the same document like the dragged element.
 If you want to drag & drop
-between different frames, you have to bind to the drop events (`mouseup` etc.) on the target iframe and
+between different frames, you have to bind to the drop events (`mouseup` etc.) in the source iframe and
-reproduce them in the iframe manually.
+reproduce them in the target iframe manually.

 To trigger on the simulation end events (`simulate-drag` and `simulate-drop`) when simulating on an element
 within an iframe, it is necessary to use the same jQuery object which performs the simulation.